fundamentals MS Teams Tips and Tricks

 • [Descriptive Name]_+G e.g., Partner Hub_+G

-• Public Teams
+• For Public Teams

 • Public-[Descriptive Name] e.g., Public-Chess Club